Probabilistic Concurrent Reasoning in Outcome Logic: Independence, Conditioning, and Invariants: Overview: Familiar Reasoning Principles in a New Setting

 Now suppose that $C_1$ and $C_2$ in the \hyperlink{rule:par1}{\textsc{Par}} rule are probabilistic programs.
 For example, if we flip two coins and store the results in the variables $x$ and $y$, then the respective variables will be distributed according to Bernoulli distributions with parameter $\frac12$, as shown in the following specifications, where $\sure P$ means that $P$ holds with probability 1 (almost surely), ${x\mapsto -}$ means that the current thread has permission to read and write $x$, and $x \sim d$ means that $x$ is distributed according to $d$.

 Composing these programs in parallel, we would ideally want to derive a specification that dictates not only how $x$ and $y$ are distributed, but also their \emph{joint distribution}.
 In this case, $x$ and $y$ are \emph{probabilistically independent}, meaning that each outcome (\eg $x$ and $y$ are both 1) occurs with probability $\frac12\cdot\frac12=\frac14$.
-Thus, it is natural to consider using the interpretation of separating conjunction proposed in Probabilistic Separation Logic (\psl) \cite{psl}, in which $\varphi\sep\psi$ states that the events described by $\varphi$ and $\psi$ are probabilistically independent.
+Thus, it is natural to consider using the interpretation of separation proposed in Probabilistic Separation Logic (\psl) \cite{psl}, in which $\varphi\sep\psi$ states that the events described by $\varphi$ and $\psi$ are probabilistically independent.
 By treating separation as \emph{both} disjointness of memory \emph{and} probabilistic independence, one might hope to validate a probabilistic interpretation of the \hyperlink{rule:par1}{\textsc{Par}} rule, with which we could derive the following specification.

 Intuitively, the probabilistic interpretation of \hyperlink{rule:par1}{\textsc{Par}} in this instance is justifiable because $C_1$ and $C_2$ execute without interaction, so there is no correlation between their random behaviors.
-This lack of correlation is due to that fact that there is no shared state, and therefore the nondeterminism introduced by the interleaving behavior of the scheduler is not observable in any way.
+The lack of correlation is due to the fact that there is no shared state, and therefore the nondeterminism introduced by the interleaving behavior of the scheduler is not observable in any way.

 Bigger challenges arise when the threads \emph{do} share state, making the nondeterministic behavior of the scheduler observable. \csl handles shared state with \emph{resource invariants}---threads can interact with shared state as long as the invariant $I$ is preserved by every atomic step.
 More specifically, \csl provides the following inference rules: a more general \hyperlink{rule:par2}{\textsc{Par}} rule allows the invariant resources to be used in both threads; the \hyperlink{rule:atom2}{\textsc{Atom}} rule \emph{opens} the invariant, as long as the program is a single atomic command $a$; and \hyperlink{rule:share2}{\textsc{Share}} allocates an invariant that is true before and after the program execution.